urah001/farmerAI/famer-ai-new/README.md

 # features
 > image animation ( little )

-> on user active in specific page ( show true if a user is in this page)
+> on user active in specific page ( show true if a user is in this page) done

 > try and get the model built accuracy and screenshot

-> add the about page , write about the system
+> add the about page , write about the system done

 > subsection : about the algorithm used